-Minnesota Statutes Chapter 518 covers marriage dissolutions and requires that SPTRFA receive a copy of the petition and summons, including a copy of the affidavi of service, before any information may be released.
-In the event that a court order requires a division of pension benefits, a judge signed copy of a decree or domestic relations order is required.
+Minnesota Statutes Chapter 518 covers marriage dissolutions and requires that SPTRFA receive a copy of the petition and summons, including a copy of the affidavit of service, before any information may be released.
+In the event that a court order requires a division of pension benefits, a certified judge signed copy of a decree or domestic relations order is required.
 All inquires are kept confidential.
-Any survivor benefit coverage ends at the dissolution of marriage.